-Presence of the Emerald Lake moraine shows the location of the glacier in the latest Pleistocene, older than the previously proposed Neoglacial age (Graf, 1971), and marks a pinning point of glaciation during retreat from the LGM limits.
-Additionally, these data contribute to a growing data set of western U.S. moraine ages supporting a regional response of mountain glaciers to the Younger Dryas (YD; Marcott et al., 2019),
+The presence of the Emerald Lake moraine shows the location of the glacier in the latest Pleistocene, older than the previously proposed Neoglacial age (Graf, 1971), and marks a pinning point of glaciation during retreat from the LGM limits.
+Additionally, these data contribute to a growing data set of western US moraine ages supporting a regional response of mountain glaciers to the Younger Dryas (YD; Marcott et al., 2019).

-The Emerald Lake moraine marks the first location of the glacier margin in the Upper Valley ~27 km upvalley from the LGM position.
-Presence of the moraine indicates stillstand or readvance of the glacier during the latest Pleistocene, perhaps in response to $VD{\rm p}$ cooling (12.9-11.7 ka; Davis et al., 2009; Gosse et al., 1995).
-Geochronologic studies from glaciers in additional western U.S. mountain ranges identify similar glacier responses to VD cooling

-410 (Gosse et al., 1995; Licciardi and Pierce, 2008; Marcott et al., 2019) while other paleoclimate proxies identify a YD signal in the region (Mix et al., 1999; Praetorius et al., 2020, 2015; Vacco et al., 2005).
-However, uncertainty of the exposure ages, and differences in production rate calculations, prevent conclusively attributing formation of the
+The Emerald Lake moraine marks the first location of the glacier margin in the Upper Valley $\sim 27 \, \mathrm{km}$ up valley from the LGM position.
+Presence of the moraine indicates stillstand or readvance of the glacier during the latest Pleistocene, perhaps in response to YD cooling (12.9-11.7 ka; Davis et al., 2009; Gosse et al., 1995).
+Geochronological studies from glaciers in additional western US mountain ranges identify a similar glacier responses to YD cooling (Gosse et al., 1995; Licciardi and Pierce, 2008; Marcott et al., 2019), while other paleoclimate proxies identify a YD signal in the region (Mix et al., 1999; Praetorius et al., 2020, 2015; Vacco et al., 2005).
+However, uncertainty in the exposure ages, and differences in production rate calculations, prevent conclusively attributing formation of the Emerald Lake moraine to the early or later portions of the YD stadial.
+Two potential scenarios arise: (1) deposition of the moraine early in the YD cooling with glacier retreat continuing throughout the stadial and (2) deposition in response to YD cooling and retreat following abrupt warming at the end of the YD.

-Deleted: LGLI

-Deleted: inner

-Deleted: outer)

-Deleted: Younger Dryas (Deleted:)

-Deleted: , Deleted: , Deleted: and e Emerald Lake moraine to the early- or later-portions of the YD stadial.
-Two potential scenarios arise: (1) deposition of the moraine early in the YD cooling with glacier retreat continuing throughout the stadial, and (2) deposition in response to YD cooling and retreat following abrupt warming at the end of the YD.